clong/dl-docs/content/deployment/linuxvm.md

 [*] Verifying that Fleet is running and reachable...
   [✓] Fleet is running and reachable.

-[*] Verifying that Microsoft ATA is running and reachable...
-  [✓] Microsoft ATA is running and reachable.

 [*] Verifying that the Velociraptor service is running and reachable...
   [✓] Velociraptor is running and reachable.